-To achieve this vision, our focus is on providing education, learning and decision support content, driving digital engagement and using data analytics to provide insight into what works for our readers and customers.
+To achieve this vision, our focus is on providing education, learning and CPD content, driving digital engagement and using data analytics to provide insight into what works for our readers and customers.
 Strategic partnerships will continue to be important to expand our reach and impact worldwide.
-Working closely with the RCN in 2023, RCNi will continue to inform and address the education, learning and development needs of the nursing profession to provide support for every step of their career.
+Working closely with the Royal College of Nursing (RCN) in 2025, RCNi will continue to inform and address the education, learning and development needs of the nursing profession to provide support for every step of their career.